britive/python-cli/README.md

 The CLI currently offers only one way in which temporary credentials obtained via interactive login can be stored.
 Future enhancements aim to offer other credential storage options.

+### File

-* File: credentials will be stored in a plaintext file located at `~/.britive/pybritive.credentials`
+Credentials will be stored in a plaintext file located at `~/.britive/pybritive.credentials`

+### Encrypted File
+Credentials will be stored in an encrypted file located at `~/.britive/pybritive.credentials.encrypted`.

+The user will be prompted for a passphrase to use to encrypt the file.
+The user can also pass in the passphrase via flag `--passphrase/-p` or via environment variable `PYBRITIVE_ENCRYPTED_CREDENTIAL_PASSPHRASE`.

 ## Shell Completion